Franco Tatò: Olivetti (1956–1990)

 In 1956, at the age of 24, Tatò began his long rise through the ranks at the Olivetti Group, where for the first six months he worked on the assembly line at the company's Ivrea plant.
 "I personally consider that period to be one of the most useful for me in a formative sense, because working on the assembly line helped me to understand the priorities and the values of the people who worked there."
 After joining Olivetti in 1956, Tatò climbed the corporate ladder until he reached the top management.
 The company tasked him with returning troubled foreign subsidiaries to health.
 From 1970 to 1973 he was CEO of Austro Olivetti in Vienna, Austria.
 From 1974 to 1976 he worked as CEO of British Olivetti in London.
 These were to be the first of many similar assignments.

 Time in Germany

 In 1976 Tatò returned to Germany as CEO of Deutsche Olivetti GmbH in Frankfurt, where he remained until 1980 when he was appointed Director of Foreign Sales for the Olivetti Group.
 Tatò left Olivetti temporarily from 1982 to 1984.
 He took the job as CEO of the Mannesmann-Kienzle Group in Villingen-Schwenningen, Germany.
-In 1986 he returned to Olivetti with the task of restructuring the Triumph Adler Group, a company with over 9,000 employees which had built up a significant business in the office equipment and computer sector and which had just been purchased by the Italian company from Volkswagen.
+In 1986 he returned to Olivetti with the task of restructuring Triumph-Adler, a company with over 9,000 employees which had built up a significant business in the office equipment and computer sector and which had just been purchased by the Italian company from Volkswagen.
 In just two years Tatò was able to turn the company around thanks to strict cost-cutting policies and reorganization measures to boost production efficiency and launch technologically innovative products.